Your Guide To A Solo New Year's Eve

-For most of society, New Year’s Eve is a celebration that must involve a huge party, cute cocktail dresses,glittery heels, champagne toasts, and crossing your fingers that you’ll meet someone to kiss by midnight.
-Sure, it can all be a beautiful way to spend New Year's Eve — but, after an abysmal 2016, it would make sense if you're feeling like you would rather find ways to spend New Year’s Eve alone.
+Typically, New Year’s Eve is a celebration that must involve a huge party, cute cocktail dresses, glittery heels, champagne toasts, and crossing your fingers that you’ll meet someone to kiss by midnight.
+Sure, it can all be a beautiful way to spend New Year's Eve — but, given the Omicron variant, it would make sense if you're feeling like you would rather find ways to spend New Year’s Eve alone.

 The first step is to allow yourself the time alone to be guilt-free.
-It’s easy to give in to what everyone else is doing, but if you know that your New Year’s celebration would be much happier (and maybe even healthier) for your soul, then give yourself the space to enjoy the beginning of 2017 on your own terms.
-There’s seriously no one holding you back but yourself; spending time is ultimately your choice, and your choice alone.
-So if this is your decision, then stand up for yourself!
+It’s easy to give in to what others doing or even to feel bummed you’re not celebrating New Year’s Eve the way you used to, but if you know that your New Year’s celebration would be much happier (and safer), then give yourself the space to enjoy the beginning of 2022 on your own terms.

-The second step is to find the exact recipe for a perfect evening.
+The second step is to find the exact recipe for a perfect New Year’s Eve at home.
 If marathoning television and drinking wine seem like your cup of tea, there’s no one stopping you.
-However, if you’re anything like me and want to take some time to reflect and replenish yourself, then what better time to do that then on the brink of a new year.
+However, if you’re anything like me and want to take some time to reflect and replenish yourself, then what better time to do that than on the brink of a new year.
 Here are a few ways I intend on celebrating this Dec.
 31.

 Reflect On Your Accomplishments

-It is incredibly easy to look at the lofty resolutions you made for yourself this time last year and think I’m such a failure.
-But, stop beating yourself up!
-I’m sure if you look back at the entire year you’ll find numerous occasions that you felt accomplished — maybe even proud! — of the work you did this year.
+It’s incredibly easy to look at the lofty resolutions you made for yourself this time last year and think I’m such a failure.
+But, stop beating yourself up.
+I’m sure if you look back at the entire year you’ll find numerous occasions that you felt accomplished — maybe even proud — of the work you did this year.
 Those moments matter, so take time to reflect on the things that went well for you.

 This one may seem a bit obvious, but for the workaholics out there, it’s a very necessary point to make.
 If you’re taking some time for yourself, then put away all the work and all the stress, and just enjoy a night of relaxation.
 It's much too easy to slip into thinking of your to-do list and plunging headfirst down the rabbit hole, so just don’t even think about that.
 Set time aside the following day to get your work done and enjoy a stress-free New Year’s Eve.
 Plus, I’m sure you will produce much better work after taking some time for yourself.

 Who says you can’t have a fun drink?
-New Year's Eve is the perfect opportunity to try any of those cocktail (or even mocktail) recipes that you found on Pinterest throughout the year.
+New Year's Eve is the perfect opportunity to try any of those cocktail (or even mocktail) recipes that you saved throughout the year.
 Buy the supplies and mix yourself a new drink.
 Also, maybe buy a bottle of sparkly rosé just in case it fails.
-Either way, it will be fun to finally break out some of those fun cocktail tools you received over the holidays!
+Either way, it will be fun to finally break out some of those fun cocktail tools you received over the holidays.

 Even if your promise yourself that you won’t feel guilty as you scroll through that feed, I can almost guarantee after five minutes you’re going to fall into the never-ending pit of FOMO.
 Don’t do it.
 Just don’t.
 Put the phone away and enjoy time with yourself.